Tommybyrne23/CS4135_UL_Compass/README.md

 ## Installation for project

-Make sure Visual Studio Code is closoed before continuing
+Make sure Visual Studio Code is closed before continuing

 You want to first check to see if you have NodeJS (You may need to uninstall for this process.)